awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough1.md

    1. Add sample objects to the `Tax` folder in the *source* bucket\.
 **Note**
 The amount of time it takes for Amazon S3 to replicate an object depends on the size of the object\.
-For information about how to see the status of replication, see [Cross\-Region Replication: Status Information](crr-status.md)\.
+For information about how to see the status of replication, see [Cross\-Region Replication Status Information](crr-status.md)\.

       In the *destination* bucket, verify the following:
       + That Amazon S3 replicated the objects\.